-They are nowhere near as scary and are a great way of getting muscle knots to release.
+As they are nowhere near as scary and are a great way of getting muscle knots to release.

 These mats come with thousands of tiny plastic needles attached to them.

-The idea is that as you lay your bodyweight down on top of these needles they will stimulate the various acupressure points of the body.
+The idea is that as you lay your body weight down on top of these needles they will stimulate the various acupressure points of the body.

 And by doing so this will unblock energy pathways which will increase blood flow and cause tight muscles to release and heal.

-It will also help to flush away waste and toxins and reduce any pain and inflammation.
+This will also help to flush away waste and toxins and reduce any pain and inflammation.

-And if you are interested in trying one for yourself go for the Nayoya Acupressure Mat.
+So if you are interested in trying one for yourself go for the Nayoya Acupressure Mat.

-This one is lightweight and portable so you can take it with you on trips and holidays.
+As this one is lightweight and portable so you can take it with you on trips and holidays.

 Plus it comes with an acupressure pillow so you can work on releasing muscle knots in your neck and shoulders too.

-If you'd prefer to let something else take up the slack of releasing your muscle knots rather than doing all the donkey work yourself then a TENS unit could be a good option.
+If you'd prefer to let something else take up the slack of releasing your muscle knots rather than doing all the donkey work yourself, then a TENS unit could be a good option.

 And these impulses stimulate and massage your nerves and muscles in and around the area of your tight knot which increases blood flow to it and encourages it to release and relax.